jsstrn/intro-to-coding/README.md

 ```

 Now, open the file with your web browser.

+> Why don't we just use `.txt` files to create web pages?

+The reason why we don't use `.txt` files is that we are not able to format them.
+We need a way to format our `.txt` file so that its much easier to read.
+That's where HTML comes in - HTML is just plain text with a bit of markup.

+Let's now rename our `webpage.txt` file to `webpage.html`.
+Now let's open it again in our web browser.

+Now all our paragraphs are combined.
+Looks like the web browser is unable to tell where one paragraph ends and where another begins.
+We need to help it out by giving it a special marking (or markup).

+Let's imagine you're tasked to create this sort of marking for each paragraph.
+What would yours look like?
+Remember, your markup has to indicate to the browser the start and end of a paragraph.

+Here's what some students have come up with

+- [paragraph-start]This is my first paragraph[paragraph-end]
+- [p-start]This is my first paragraph[p-end]
+- #p$This is my first paragraph$p#

 > Think about how we could format this so that the first paragraph is a heading.